zrgn/zrgn.github.io/index.md

   sake of the invitee and the group
 * If the group at large does not like a guest then that guest may not be allowed at future events
-* Players are expected to observe basic personal hygiene
+* Players are expected to maintain basic personal hygiene
-* Guests are expected to be gracious and respect additional restrictions of venue (e.g., no smoking inside; no young children; allergens)
+* Guests are expected to be gracious and respect additional restrictions of venue (e.g. no smoking inside; no young children; allergy considerations)

 ### Games
-* If after more than two explanations, and video tutorial, you require continued clarification a particular game, perhaps it's not the game for you
+* Exhibit good sportsmanship.
+Be gracious in both victory and defeat
+* Players shall play to the best of their abilities (and not for the purpose of antagonizing or targeting others)
+* Cheating is prohibited and viewed as a grievous violation of the Spirit of Zargon
+* If after a few initial explanations of a game's rule, a player requires continual clarification, that player may be expected to abstain from the game until he or she can master the rules outside of gaming sessions.
+Watching video tutorials, private study, or explicit "learning games" are the onus of the individual, not the group
 * Treat game components with respect and care, especially if it is not your game
-* If a game seems "broken"/"designed poorly"/"terrible", more over consistently so, and by continued review it appears to just be only you experiencing this, maybe that game isn't for you
-* If you feel the need to continue complaining about a particular game then you must provide a viable alternative, cease complaining, or consider sitting out that day
-* Players are expected play to the best of their abilities (not to piss off or target others)
+* Players shall not repeatedly gripe, grouse, whinge, or whine about the design of a game.
+Players are expected to have the self-awareness to abstain from games that they dislike
+* Players seeking to make improvements to a game should offer suggestions constructively by making concrete proposals for house rules

 ### Sanctions
 * Apologize when appropriate
-* Ameliorate the situation (e.g., pay for damaged game; buy person a lunch)
+* Ameliorate the situation (e.g. repair or replace a damaged game; buy person a lunch to mend things)

-Continued violations may result in ejection from the group, by process of consensus of active and long standing members.
+Continued violations may result in ejection from the group, by process of consensus of active and long-standing members.

 ### Code of Conduct